 Accelerating Students through Concurrent Enrollment (ASCENT) is a fifth year concurrent enrollment program which allows students to participate in concurrent enrollment the year after 12th-grade.

 - Diploma Sender (PDF)

-The Colorado Department of Education uses Diploma Sender, an external internet-based service to help test takers order GED documents via email, fax and mail.
+CDE uses Diploma Sender, an external internet-based service to help test takers order GED documents via email, fax and mail.

-- The GED High School Equivalency Examination (PDF)
+- High School Equivalency Testing Program (PDF)

 Graduation Guidelines / Endorsed Diploma